Vascular Dementia: Symptoms And Possible Treatments

 Online therapy for vascular dementia, Alzheimer’s disease, and other cognitive illnesses

-While there is currently no cure for vascular dementia, therapy can help people cope with its symptoms at different stages.
+While there is currently no cure for vascular dementia, Alzheimer’s disease, or other forms of dementia, therapy can help people cope with the cognitive and emotional symptoms of neurodegeneration at different stages.
 Individuals who develop vascular dementia are more likely to experience symptoms of depression and anxiety than people who aren’t living with vascular dementia.
 Online therapy can be a valuable experience for those who develop dementia, particularly if physical mobility is a challenge.
 It can also be beneficial for caregivers, who may be experiencing mental health concerns as they learn to care for their loved ones.

 By using a platform like BetterHelp, you can meet with qualified therapists at your convenience.
 There’s no need to drive long distances or even leave the house; rather, you can get care right from the comfort of your home.
 If you are struggling to verbalize your thoughts, there are numerous adaptive technology extensions that can integrate with BetterHelp’s video conferencing platform